How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 - Call the USCIS Contact Center

-- Contact our knowledgeable immigration lawyers at Spar & Bernstein
+- Contact a trusted immigration lawyer at Spar & Bernstein

 To decide if a request for expedited processing is possible or worthwhile in your situation, contact our experienced immigration lawyers at Spar & Bernstein.